A2osX/A2osX/.Docs/Command Guide.md

 | --- | --- |
 | PAK Archive [File/Dir, *,? wildcards allowed\]| -A: Append to Archive<br> -R: Recurse subdirectories |

 PAK is a utility for combining multiple files into a single compact archive.
 Use the UNPAK utility to separate the files back out.
-PAK is great for software destribution and installation as it allows the developer to gather up all the files that make up an application into a single distributable archive.
+PAK is great for software distribution and installation as it allows the developer to gather up all the files that make up an application into a single distributable archive.

 ### PS